Certified Elder Law Attorneys – Why Does Certification Matter?

 Certified elder law attorneys bring a different perspective to the delivery of services to their clients.
 They are familiar with professional and non-legal resources and services publicly and privately available to meet the needs of older individuals and those with disabilities.
 By choosing a CELA you can be assured that you are receiving expert advice from an attorney who has demonstrated her commitment to YOU, the client.

 Contact Us Today

-Here at the Law Offices of Kreisher & Gregorowicz, we have the only two CELAs in Columbia–Montour Counties: Marianne E. Kreisher and Marissa B. Marshall.
+Here at Kreisher Marshall & Associates, LLC, we have the only two CELAs in Columbia–Montour Counties: Marianne E. Kreisher and Marissa B. Marshall.
 We offer our elder law services to the Bloomsburg and Columbia County areas, and we aim to represent all of our clients to the highest of our abilities.
 Our attorneys treat each of our clients with respect and compassion at all times.
 Contact us today at (570) 784-5211 for more information about elder law.